PedroBarcha/smart-pill-box/README.md

  <img src="http://res.cloudinary.com/dkxkt5ibp/image/upload/v1521332405/pill-box.png" width="75%" height="75%">
 </p>

 The case has 12 colorful slices, each one corresponding to one hour.
-The arduino with its componets is inside the grey part of the box.
+The arduino with its components is inside the grey part of the box.

 # Arduino Sketch
 Components: